pocoproject/poco/CONTRIBUTING.md

 ---
 If you think you've found a bug or would like to see a feature in one of the [upcoming releases](https://github.com/pocoproject/poco/milestones), file an [issue](https://github.com/pocoproject/poco/issues).
 Please make sure that your explanations are clear and coherent; do the homework of understanding the problem and searching for existing solutions before posting.

 If you're in a hurry, the fastest way to have bugs fixed or features added are code contributions.
+Good code contributions, to be precise; if you want to contribute, read on ...

 ---